determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

 and specify constant values for the model's hyperparameters.
 Otherwise, Determined supports three different hyperparameter search algorithms: ``adaptive_asha``, ``random``, and ``grid``.
 To define your own hyperparameter search algorithm, specify the ``custom`` searcher.
-For more information about custom search algorithms, see :ref:`Custom Search Methods
+For more information about custom search algorithms, see :ref:`topic-guides_hp-tuning-det_custom`.
-<topic-guides_hp-tuning-det_custom>`.

 The name of the hyperparameter search algorithm to use is configured via the ``name`` field; the remaining fields configure the behavior of the searcher and depend on the searcher being used.
 For